-A straightforward attempt to mathematically formulate the dynamics of the climate system is by defining a set of partial differential equations (PDEs) that govern the evolution of the field variables (e.g.~velocity $\bm{v}$, temperature $T$, pressure $p$, density $\rho$, concentration of various chemical species) in a rotating (3+1) spacetime domain and describe the budget of mass, momentum and energy.
+A straightforward attempt to mathematically formulate the dynamics of the climate system is by defining a set of partial differential equations (PDEs) that describe the budget of mass, momentum and energy.
 As this set of PDEs is impossible to solve analytically, they are usually simulated numerically.
 Depending on the number of resolved variables, this procedure is extremely challenging both from a technological and scientific point of view, and requires a diversified approach.
-Indeed, one needs climate models that vary in complexity, flexibility, purpose and computational cost.
 Therefore, a hierarchy of climate models can be established \cite{schneider1974,Saltzman2001,Held2005,Lucarini2013}.
 At the lowest level of such a hierarchy one can find simple zero or one-dimensional Energy Budget Models (EBMs) that model the energy exchange in the atmosphere or triggered by the solar radiation \cite{Budyko1969,sellers1969,Ghil1976}, as well as low-dimensional models that represent fundamental processes of the large scale oceanic \cite{Stommel1961,Veronis1963,Rooth1982} and atmospheric dynamics \cite{Charney1979,Lorenz1984,Lorenz1996}.
 Next come the so-called intermediate complexity models, which provide a parsimonious yet Earth-like representations of the dynamics of climate, see e.g.~\cite{Marshall1993,fraedrich1998,Petoukhov2000,Montoya2006}.
 Finally, modern state-of-the-art climate models, similar to the ones featured in the latest Intergovernmental Panel on Climate Change (IPCC) report \cite{IPCC2013} are based on applying a series of necessary truncations and approximations in such a set of PDEs.
-They simulate, using massive high performance computing resources, a representative amount of physical, chemical, and biological processes of the climate system and attempt to explore its past, present, and future \cite{Randall2000,Ghil2020}.
-Additionally, the impact of the neglected scales of motions on the explicitly resolved scales is approximated via suitably developed parametrizations, which include deterministic, stochastic, and possibly non-Markovian components \cite{Berner2017}.
+In general, the impact of the neglected scales of motions on the explicitly resolved scales is approximated via suitably developed parametrizations, which include deterministic, stochastic, and possibly non-Markovian components \cite{Berner2017}.